 What is the ideal height for a floating vanity?

-The ideal height is largely a matter of personal preference, often ranging from 28 to 36 inches from the floor to the top of the countertop.
-Customizing the height ensures ergonomic comfort for your specific needs.
+The ideal height for a floating vanity is largely a matter of personal preference, often ranging from 28 to 36 inches from the floor to the top of the countertop.
+Customizing the height ensures ergonomic comfort for your specific needs, whether sitting or standing.

 Do floating vanities offer enough storage?